-This series about list making revolves around the idea of using lists to examine our life and our perception and to highlight the good things in life, so we can enjoy them, appreciate them and be happy.
+This series about list making revolves around the idea of using lists to examine our life and our perception and to highlight the good things in life.
+This lets us can enjoy them, appreciate them and be happy.

 In this post, I want to explain the importance of remembering.
-I did write “good memories from childhood” in the original list of lists, but I think that the mere act of remembering, even if we recall some bad memories, moves our personal growth forward.
+I did write “good childhood memories” in the original list of lists, but I think that the mere act of remembering, even if we recall some bad memories, helps our personal growth.

 Life is a rough biography.
 Memories smooth out the edges

 Years ago, I participated in a gratefulness meditation, and I do not remember what happened at all.
 I remember waking up from a deep sleep, seeing about 25 people on the floor around me and feeling a bit disoriented.
 Everyone said goodbye and when I was on the bus, I started crying without knowing exactly why.

 During the meditation, we were asked to think of someone who had done something special for us and whom we had never thanked for it.
 I thought of my sister, who was just 4 years older than I was.
 She was an excellent student and I was not a good student at all.